-6.3 Specific requirements for acquiring and handling products certified according to the CertifHy EU RFNBO Voluntary Scheme and electricity
+5.3 Specific requirements for acquiring and handling products certified according to the CertifHy EU RFNBO Voluntary Scheme and electricity

-All acquisition of fuels, materials or electricity for the production, processing or handling of RFNBOs shall be based on a written contractual agreement between the Economic Operator and the suppliers.
+The acquisition of all fuels, materials or electricity used for the production, processing or handling of RFNBOs shall be based on a written contractual agreement between the Economic Operator and the suppliers.

-The Economic Operator shall make sure that sufficient details to identify the products are included in the product information attached to every consignment of products certified according to the CertifHy EU RFNBO Voluntary Scheme that is acquired, handled or forwarded, and shall keep records of this information.
+The Economic Operator shall make sure that sufficient detail to identify the products is included in the product information that is attached to every consignment of products certified according to the CertifHy EU RFNBO Voluntary Scheme and that is acquired, handled or forwarded.
+The Economic Operator shall keep records of this information.

-All forwarding of certified products and electricity shall be based on a contractual agreement between the Economic Operator and its customers.
+The forwarding of all certified products and electricity shall be based on a contractual agreement between the Economic Operator and its customers.

-The Economic Operator shall include a Proof of Sustainability to any consignment of outgoing certified products.
-The Proof of Sustainability shall include the following the product information:
+The Economic Operator shall include a Proof of Sustainability with any consignment of outgoing certified product.
+The Proof of Sustainability shall include the following product information:

-For incoming certified products
+For incoming certified products:

-- Description of the incoming product.
+- Description of the incoming product

-- Specification of the technology that was used for production.
+- Specification of the technology that was used for production

-- Country of origin.
+- Country of origin

-- Quantity of certified products.
+- Quantity of certified products

-- Date of acquisition and (if different from the date of acquisition) date of entry in the participating Economic Operator's chain of custody tracing and management systems.

-- Valid certificate number and name of Certification Body.
+- Date of acquisition and, if different from the date of acquisition, the date of entry into the participating Economic Operator's chain of custody tracing and management systems - Valid certificate number and name of the Certification Body; and - GHG emissions intensity.

-- Greenhouse gas intensity.

-For certified products in process within the scope of certification
+For certified products in process within the scope of certification:

-- Identification and description of the process; - Name and address of the site(s) where the processing steps occur.
+- Identification and description of the process; and - Name and address of the site(s) where the processing steps occur.

-For outgoing certified products
+For outgoing certified products:

-- Description of the product. - Specification of the technology that was used to produce the product. - Statement whether the product is eligible under the CertifHy EU RFNBO Voluntary Scheme. - Quantity of certified product(s).

-CertifHy EU RFNBO Voluntary Scheme -Traceability & Chain of Custody

-- Date of shipment. - Name and address of customer(s) and delivery site. - Name and address of production or storage site(s) and site from which the product is forwarded. - If the site from which the product is forwarded is managed by an external third party, the name and address of this external third party. - Country of origin. - Unique number of the delivery note. - ID number of consignment. - Valid CertifHy EU RFNBO Voluntary Scheme certificate number and name of Certification Body. - Greenhouse gas intensity. - Statement whether the GHG value contains transport emissions.
+- Description of the product' - Specification of the technology used to produce the product - Statement on whether the product is eligible under the CertifHy EU RFNBO Voluntary Scheme - Quantity of certified product(s) - Date of shipment - Name and address of the customer(s) and delivery site - Name and address of the production or storage site(s) and the site from which the product is forwarded; - If the site from which the product is forwarded is managed by an external third party, the name and address of this external third party; - Country of origin; - Unique number of the delivery note; - ID number of the consignment; - Valid CertifHy EU RFNBO Voluntary Scheme certificate number and name of the Certification Body; - GHG emissions intensity; and - Statement on whether the GHG value contains transport emissions.
 If not, list of transport type and transport distance (in km).

-The Economic Operator may use regular sales documentation (e.g. invoices) instead of a Proof of Sustainability as long as it includes all the relevant product information described above.
+The Economic Operator may use regular sales documentation (e.g. invoices) instead of a Proof of Sustainability, as long as the sales documentation includes all relevant product information described above.

-The Economic Operator shall keep records of all product transfer information for a period of ten years.
+The Economic Operator shall keep records of all product transfer information for a period of five (5) years, or longer if required by the relevant national authority.